2XD/remoteshutdown/README.md

-# Secure Flask Remote Shutdown
+# Lightweight Remote Shutdown using Flask

 A secure API to remotely shut down your PC using Flask, featuring brute-force protection, password hashing, and more.